Can you make cold brew with milk? Yes, but…

 Finally, this is best for people who want to make something akin to an iced latte, a Rhode Island style coffee milk, or use the coffee infused milk for desserts.
 It definitely is more milky.

-I have used coffee infused cream in both of the latter and you can see my recipes here:
+I have used coffee infused cream in desserts and you can see my recipes here:

 Brewing coffee in milk

 Traditionally, cold brew is made by steeping coffee grounds in cold water for an extended period, usually 12-24 hours.
-However, it is possible to use milk instead of water to make cold brew coffee.
+However, it is possible to use milk instead of water to extract coffee beans.

 Use a coarse grind, or you can even use whole beans or crushed beans.

 Place the coffee in a clean container like a cold brew pitcher or mason jar.
 Add milk.
-I used a jar about 1/3 full of coffee and then fill with milk.
-You will need to experiment a bit to find the right ratio for you depending on how strong you want your coffee.
+I used a jar about 1/3 full of coffee and then filled it with milk.

 Let it steep for about 14-24 hours.
 Then strain.

-A paper coffee filter isn’t going to work as nicely as it may strain out some of the fats of the milk.
+A paper coffee filter isn’t going to work that well since it may strain out some of the fats of the milk and milk is just thicker than water overall, so it will take some time.

 Instead, use a piece of cheesecloth in a mesh strainer, or a nylon almond milk bag.
-If you used whole beans, or crushed, you can probably get away with just a mesh strainer alone since your coffee bits are bigger.
+If you used whole or crushed bean you can use just a mesh strainer alone since your coffee pieces are larger.

 Uses

-Cold brew coffee is often served over ice and can be enjoyed black or with added flavors such as cream or sugar.
-It can also be used as a base for other coffee drinks such as lattes or mochas.
+Cold brew coffee is often topped with milk or cream.
+It can also be used as a base for other milky coffee drinks such as lattes or mochas.

 By brewing directly in milk or cream you can create a coffee flavored milk in a single step.